bryangw1/repository/NDA/Source.md

 13.1.Ti= Governing Law.

-13.1.sec=This Agreement is governed and interpreted in accordance with STATE law notwithstanding applicable choice of law principles.
-Any action brought to enforce this Agreement will be brought in the courts of the City/County/State and each party submits itself to personal jurisdiction in that court.
+13.1.sec=This Agreement is governed and interpreted in accordance with {Law.State} law notwithstanding applicable choice of law principles.
+Any action brought to enforce this Agreement will be brought in the courts of {Forum.cl} and each party submits itself to personal jurisdiction in that court.

 13.2.Ti=	Entire Agreement.